ronickg/react-native-node-api/docs/PREBUILDS.md

 This document codifies the naming and directory structure of prebuilt binaries, expected by the auto-linking mechanism.

-At the time of writing, our auto-linking host package (`react-native-node-api-modules`) support two kinds of prebuilds:
+At the time of writing, our auto-linking host package (`react-native-node-api`) support two kinds of prebuilds:

 ## `*.android.node` (for Android)